Hanna-43-Zhao/Hana-Portfolio/README.md

 This is my public portfolio for Telling Stories with Data at CMU!
 Here's where all my cool work will go.
 You should probably hire me.

 # About me
 Hi!
-I really like data.
-And I like visualizations.
-So I guess you can say that I like data visualizations!
+I’m Hana — a second-year Master of Arts Management (MAM) student with a background in visual art.
+I'm passionate about creative storytelling, and I’m excited to explore how data can spark new ways of seeing and making.

 # What I hope to learn
-All the things - obviously.
-Maybe I want to make a list of all the things.
-If so, I can do so in Markdown like this:

-1. List item #1
+1. List item #1 How to transform complex, messy information to visual graphic in an efficient and clear way
-2. List item #2
+2. List item #2 Explore different data visualization tools, for example tableu, PowerBI...
-3. List item #3
+3. List item #3 Explore the intersection of art and data

-or...

-- List item #1
-- List item #2
-- List item #3

 # Portfolio